lopazanski/seed-density-clams/README.md

 ## When is more actually more?
-### More seeds yield more shoots, but not higher per-seed establishment in a clam-mediated seagrass restoration experiment

 Cori Lopazanski et al.

-This repository contains code and data for an ongoing seagrass experiment.
+This repository contains code and data for an ongoing seagrass experiment exploring the effects of seed density on shoot establishment.

 - **data:** contains data
 - **docs:** contains docs